vadikko2/python-cqrs/README.md

 10. `StreamingRequestMediator` and `StreamingRequestHandler` for handling streaming requests with real-time progress updates;
 11. Parallel event processing with configurable concurrency limits;
 12. Chain of Responsibility pattern support with `CORRequestHandler` for processing requests through multiple handlers in sequence;
-13. Choreographic Saga pattern support for managing distributed transactions with automatic compensation and recovery mechanisms;
+13. Orchestrated Saga pattern support for managing distributed transactions with automatic compensation and recovery mechanisms;
 14. Built-in Mermaid diagram generation, enabling automatic generation of Sequence and Class diagrams for documentation and visualization.

 ## Request Handlers